MatthewJamisonJS/MatthewJamisonJS/README.md

 ### **Concordia Publishing House**

-Contributing to a **Rails 8 monolith** that serves **500K users**. **77+ merged PRs** so far — performance optimization, new features, keeping the code clean.
+Contributing to Rails applications that serve **500K users**. **77+ merged PRs** so far — bug fixes, new features, refactoring, learning the codebase.

-Building features that balance user experience, technical excellence, and maintainability.
-Working with a team that ships code people actually use.
+I'm the newest dev on the team, and we're currently working on upgrading our apps to Rails 8.
+One down, more to go.
+Learning a lot about working with legacy code and shipping features that don't break things.

 <br>